 A brilliant example of high intensity fuel requirements are marathon runners.
 These athletes run above speeds of 20 km/h (modern gym treadmills only go up to 20 km/h) for the duration of 2-2.5 hour marathon times which is easily above 80% VO2max.
 The dominant fuel source here is CHO as there is no way that lipid metabolism can fuel such a high rate of ATP production.

 In the context of the above example, depletion of muscle glycogen will contribute to the onset of fatigue and so ingestion of carbohydrate-electrolyte based solutions can help prolong performance capacity.The Nutrition X Energel+ is a brilliant product as it contains key electrolytes to try and reduce cramps due to dehydration but also contains 25g of CHO to help reduce depletion of glycogen stores.

 Carbohydrates – more than just a macronutrient

-Currently a lot of interest surrounds the concept of training low and competing high involving manipulation of CHO to maximise performance.
-The rationale for this is that some of the cell signaling pathways that help the body adapt following exercise for example mitochondrial biogenesis seem to be more switched on and more activated when you restrict CHO (Hawley and Morton 2013).
+Currently, a lot of interest surrounds the concept of training low and competing high involving manipulation of CHO to maximise performance.
+The rationale for this is that some of the cell signaling pathways that help the body adapt following exercise seem to be more switched on and more activated when you restrict CHO.
 Training low can be achieved by an overnight fast, whereby you commence the morning exercise without consuming any CHO or by training twice a day with the second session commenced with no feeding of CHO following the first session.